 The band’s musicians come from the greater Omaha area, where they actively perform in several of the area’s best community ensembles in addition to their appearances with 1st Nebraska.
 Several of the members hold graduate degrees in music.

 The band is led by Bill Hall, founder and retired conductor of Omaha Symphonic Winds and director of bands at Dana College from 1997-2006.
 Hall holds three degrees in music and is a former member of The United States Army Band, Washington, DC (Pershing’s Own) and The United States Army Field Band (Musical Ambassadors of the Army).

-As the State of Nebraska and area communities celebrate their 150th anniversaries, the 1st Nebraska Volunteers Brass Band provides a living reminder of those bygone days when local militia and town bands were a part of the vital fabric of society supporting community events and frequently playing concerts in the town square.
+As many area communities celebrate their 150th anniversaries, the 1st Nebraska Volunteers Brass Band provides a living reminder of those bygone days when local militia and town bands were a part of the vital fabric of society supporting community events and frequently playing concerts in the town square.